DavidDTessier/gcp-certifications/Security Engineer/Network Security.md

 * Google Cloud doesn't allow certain IP protocols, such as egress traffic on TCP port 25 within a VPC network.
 * Google Cloud always allows communication between a VM instance and its corresponding metadata server at 169.254.169.254.
 * Every network has two implied firewall rules that permit outgoing connections and block incoming connections.
 Firewall rules that you create can override these implied rules.
+These implied rules apply to all instances in the network.
 * The default network is pre-populated with firewall rules that you can delete or modify.

 Firewall rules only support IPv4 connections.